Advice to help ensure the safety of your gas appliances and reduce the risk of carbon monoxide poisoning.

 All new cookers and hobs sold in Ireland since 2005 require flame failure devices to be fitted on all burners.
 If your cooker or hob was fitted prior to 2005 it may not have a flame failure device.
 Check with your local gas cooker retailer for further advice.

-In 2011 the National Consumer Agency issued a call to locate certain gas cooker models which, in some circumstances, can cause fatal carbon monoxide poisoning.
+In 2011 the the Competition and Consumer Protection Commission (CCPC) issued a call to locate certain gas cooker models which, in some circumstances, can cause fatal carbon monoxide poisoning.
 For specified makes and models of gas cooker with a separate oven and grill, operating the grill with the grill door closed can cause extremely dangerous levels of carbon monoxide to be produced which can rapidly cause serious injury or death.
 Certain models of the following gas cookers require URGENT modification: New World, Flavel, Leisure and Beko.
+More information on safety alerts can be found here.

-For further information and to arrange a free safety inspection visit the National Consumer Agency website.
+For further information and to arrange a free safety inspection visit the Competition and Consumer Protection Commission website.
 Do not, under any circumstances, operate the grill with the grill door closed - it must always be in the open position.
 Use the cookers in accordance with the manufacturer's instructions and do not use them for any purpose other than cooking.

 In the past, existing oil boilers were modified to operate on natural gas.
 This was achieved by replacing the oil burner on the unit with a gas burner, with the old boiler casing and heat exchanger being retained.